 Next Stop: Santa Monica Pier

 A trip to Los Angeles is not complete without a stop at the iconic Santa Monica Pier.
+It is on my Southern California Bucket List Challenge after all.
 This is the final point on the famous Route 66 and home to the only over-water Ferris wheel in California.

 Right before the pier along the bike path, there are several places to lock up your bicycles.
 Find a spot and head on up to the pier.
 If you rented a Bird scooter, you can end your ride and drop it.
 You can find another one once you are ready to leave.